EwanLoy/Ewan-Loy/README.md

 # 🛡️ Cybersecurity Portfolio - Ewan Loy

 Welcome to my cybersecurity portfolio!
-I'm currently a university student studyin Cybersecurity and Forensic Computing, with a strong interest in becoming a **Security Operations Center (SOC) Analyst**.
+I'm currently a university student studying Cybersecurity and Forensic Computing, with a strong interest in becoming a **Security Operations Center (SOC) Analyst**.
 This repository contains my academic, personal, and practical projects

 ---